Luppiter1/Coloc/README.md

 2) eQTL data

-eQTL association data must be a CSV file or multiple CSV files corresponding to different tissues, which contain the following columns:
+eQTL association data must be a CSV file or multiple CSV files corresponding to different tissues, which must contain at least the following columns:

+chr:      Chromosome number

+position: Genome coordinate of SNP

+slope:    Regression Coefficient

+slope_se: Standard Error

+newid:    SNP ID (Chr_Position_Allele1_Allele2)

+ALLELE1:  Minor Allele

+ALLELE2:  Reference Allele

+maf:      Frequency of Allele1

+leadsnp:  RS number for lead SNP

+Please note that other columns apart from those listed will be permited, but only those listed will be used for colocalisation analysis.

+Questions about this script or suggestions: blakeleyp@gmail.com